RealShocky/NarrativeCraft/README.md

 What kind of writing prompts does NarrativeCraft provide?
 - NarrativeCraft provides interactive writing prompts tailored to your genre and writing style, helping stimulate creativity and overcome writer's block.

-How does the cover design wizard enhance my book’s
+How does the cover design wizard enhance my book’s appeal?

- appeal?
 - The cover design wizard generates visually stunning book cover mockups with customizable options for typography, imagery, and color schemes, ensuring your book stands out on shelves and digital platforms.

 Can NarrativeCraft assist in creating audiobooks?
 - Yes, NarrativeCraft offers tools for recording, editing, and producing professional-quality audiobooks, making the audiobook creation process accessible and streamlined.

 What new features have been added to NarrativeCraft recently?
-- Recent additions to NarrativeCraft include DALL-E image generation, a world-building toolkit, and advanced plot development assistance, further enhancing the platform’s capabilities for writers.
+- Recent additions to NarrativeCraft include DALL-E image generation, a world-building toolkit, advanced plot development assistance, Google Books integration for book search and details, and Google Docs integration for real-time collaboration.

+---